 Inspirational energy spreads like wildfire.
 It’s contagious.
 It gives people the energy to do the stuff you need them to do.

-Be inspiring isn't the most practical of advice.
-But as a team leader, it's within your power and there's a relatively simple way to achieve it.
+Be inspiring isn’t the most practical of advice.
+But as a team leader or manager, it’s within your power and there’s a relatively simple way to achieve it.

 What you need to realise is the enemy of inspiration is isolation and fear.